leonardofoderaro/frankenstein/README.md

 }
 ```

+### XPathSetText
-### XPathSetText: finds an element using an XPath expression, then set its text property
+finds an element using an XPath expression, then set its text property
 ```
 {
     "name": "set_footer",    // filter name